 Medicare Part A covers in-hospital care, extended care after a hospital stay, some home health care services, and hospice services.
 The rules for nursing home coverage are very strict and, in fact, Medicare pays for less than nine percent of nursing home care in this country.

-Medicaid, is a joint federal-state program, subject to certain federal requirements, each state implements its own regulations on how the program is managed.
+Medicaid is a joint federal-state program.
+Each state implements its own regulations on how the program is managed.
 Medicaid is not an entitlement program like Medicare, but rather a form of welfare.
 Medicaid eligibility is determined after the proper application is submitted to the state.
 There are many Medicaid insurance programs available in Missouri, from basic medical coverage to nursing home programs.

-We assist seniors and their families in making the tough decisions regarding long-term care planning, including whether Medicaid eligibility may be an option.
+An elder law attorney assists seniors and their families in making tough decisions regarding long-term care planning, including whether Medicaid eligibility may be an option.

 Here are some tips to help make the transition easier: